salesforce/codeceptjs-bdd/packages/codeceptjs-saucelabs/README.md

 ## Saucelabs: Single or Multibrowsers in Parallel

-This module uses WebDriverIO `wdio` to run tests on single/multi-browsers tests parallel on saucelabs.
+This module uses WebDriverIO `wdio` to run tests on single/multi-browsers tests parallel on SauceLabs.

 ## Install